CoralineAda/opensourceforwomen.org/README.md

 - `bundle install`
 - (start your Postgres db)
 - `rake db:create` (TODO: create seed data)
+- (remember to migrate which in a Rails 4 app is `rake db:migrate`)

 To create an initial admin user, fire up `rails c` and do the following: